project-koku/koku-metrics-operator/docs/air-gapped-instructions.md

     ```
     $ oc rsync volume-shell:/tmp/koku-metrics-operator-reports/upload local/path/to/save/folder
     ```
-3. Once confirming that the files have been successfully copied, use rsh to connect to the pod and delete the upload folder so that they are no longer in storage:
+3. Once confirming that the files have been successfully copied, use rsh to connect to the pod and delete the contents of the upload folder so that they are no longer in storage:
     ```
     $ oc rsh volume-shell
     $ rm /tmp/koku-metrics-operator-reports/upload/*